Navigation

 2. Allocations Committee: The Allocations Committee, which shall be chaired by the Vice-President, shall solicit and review applications for charitable contributions by the club and make all decisions on the allocation of club funds for such purposes.

 4/13/04 (amendment): The Allocations Committee will advise the Board of Directors on a year-round basis.
-Any off-season requests for funds (apart from Love Notes) must be in writing and go first to the President who shall signal the Committee to meet to discuss and make a recommendation to the Board.
+Any off-season requests for funds (apart from a fundraiser) must be in writing and go first to the President who shall signal the Committee to meet to discuss and make a recommendation to the Board.
 The Committee will meet when an off-season application for a grant is received.

 3. Archives Committee: The Archives Committee shall be responsible for collecting and archiving/storing all records of the Amherst Club and for making them available as needed.
 The archives shall be stored in a location secure from heat and damp that will protect paper and photos.
 Archival paper is not required for the following records.